 This binding of carbon monoxide to the red blood cells results in a reduction of oxygen getting to your organs, causing the same asphyxiation symptoms that methane does, but faster.
 Fatigue, headache, and shortness of breath are the early symptoms of this process, but higher concentrations and increased exposure can be fatal.

+So, what type of gas detector do you need?
 Unfortunately, a gas detector can’t detect CO and a CO detector can’t detect natural gas.
-To protect your workplace against both hazards, you should have both types of equipment.
+Depending upon your needs, if you want to protect your workplace against both hazards, you should have both types of equipment.